perkeep/perkeep/doc/environment-vars.md

   takes precedence over the "default" bool in client-config.json.

 `CAMLI_DEV_CAMLI_ROOT` (string)
-: If set, the base directory of Camlistore when in dev mode.
+: If set, the base directory of Perkeep when in dev mode.
   Used by [pkg/server](/pkg/server) for finding static assests (js, css, html).
   Used as a signal by [pkg/index/\*](/pkg/index) and [pkg/server](/pkg/server) to output more helpful error message when run under devcam.